petermr/tigr2ess/program/epmc.md

 ## assets
 see also [assets](../epmcSearches)

+## AIMS

+* to understand how an Open Access repository provides search
+* to appreciate precision/recall and find ways of increasing either (AND, OR, NOT)
+* to anticipate ambiguity in searches

 ## About EPMC

 EuropePMC (http://europepmc.org/) provides ca 2.7 million Open Access articles in biomedical science.